Security-Auditing-Complex-of-Innovation/master/auditointisuunnitelma.md

 ### 5.2.3 Data protection

  1. Technical review
-    * Verify that no undocumented cardholder data persists in the systems
+    * Manual verication that no undocumented cardholder data persists in the systems
-    * Verify the documented data is masked
+    * Manually verify that the documented data is masked
-    * Verify the security of encryption and encryption keys
+    * Manally veruty that the security of encryption and encryption keys are sufficient

  2. Administrative review
     * Documentation of stored cardholder data